 Record an on-demand version, and track it

 Forget providing a printout of your slides – it won’t help you to sell.
 It jut gives an excuse for a gatekeeper to stop you coming back to pitch to the real decision maker, and it’s as-likely-as-not going to get copied to your competitor.
-Instead, use a tool like Brainshark to record a narrated version of your sales presentation, and then track exactly who watches.
+Instead, use PowerPoint to record a narrated version of your sales presentation, and then track exactly who watches using Vimeo pro.
 There’s nothing more satisfying than watching your sales presentation go viral through an organisation, selling for you while you sleep.
 Now there’s an idea…

 Video yourself delivering your sales presentation